Oath Keepers leader arrested, charged with seditious conspiracy for Jan. 6 riot

 The grand jury indictment in the District of Columbia is the most serious and sweeping case to emerge from the federal investigation into the Capitol riot and the first to include the seditious conspiracy charge, which carries a maximum of 20 years in prison.
 Rarely seen in recent years, seditious conspiracy charges are made against those who plot to prevent the execution of U.S. law.

-Just last week Attorney General Merrick Garland described the outlines of the sprawling government investigation and pledged, "the actions we have taken thus far will not be our last."
+Just last week, Attorney General Merrick Garland described the outlines of the sprawling government investigation and pledged that "the actions we have taken thus far will not be our last."

 The Justice Department said the Oath Keepers were determined to stop the lawful transfer of power, with two groups marching in military-style formations toward the Capitol that day and other personnel labeled "quick reaction forces" waiting outside D.C. to transport firearms and other weapons.
 Vallejo allegedly helped coordinate one of those quick-reaction teams.

-The court papers said the defendants organized teams to use force and bring firearms to the Capitol, recruited members to participate and organized trainings, and brought paramilitary gear, knives, batons and radio equipment to Washington.
+The court papers said the defendants organized teams to use force and bring firearms to the Capitol, recruited members to participate, organized trainings and brought paramilitary gear, knives, batons and radio equipment to Washington.

 Rhodes communicated with other leaders on Jan.
 6 using a chat group on the encrypted app Signal, according to court documents.